daveberzack/concertbrowser/README.md

 ## About this project

 This is the front end for a local concert calendar.
 It pulls data from a static json, which is compiled locally by a Java/Selenium scraper.
-It's primary features are a streamlined UI and the ability for users to preview artists.
+Its primary features are a streamlined UI and the ability for users to preview artists.
 The preview is imperfect - it plays YouTube videos based on a simple search for the artist's name, which works about 90-95% of the time.

 ## Work in Progress notes

-This is a work in progress, shared to demonstrate a nuts-and-bolts understanding of function-based, componentized React with Hooks, with unit testing.
-I am aware of some flaws, and will be improving it as time allows.
+This is a work in progress, shared to demonstrate a nuts-and-bolts understanding of function-based, componentized React with Hooks, and basic unit testing.
+I am aware of some flaws, and will be improving this as time allows.

 - Testing is fairly rudimentary.
 At some point, I will make the tests more robust and include tests for the Preview component, mocking the YouTube API